Oral hygiene is a strict regime.

 – ACT anticavity fluoride mouth rinse

 Bad breath is a fairly common problem.
-It almost always arises from fermentation of food that is not properly cleaned, and that happens in 2 main areas, that is between the teeth, and the tongue.
+It almost always arises from the fermentation of food that is not properly cleaned from our teeth.
+That happens in two main areas, which is between the teeth and the tongue.

 Examples of mouthwashes to fight bad breath include: